-SBE completed SBE not completed х
+SBE completed SBE not completed x

-SIA Varpa defines only part (53.5%) of feedstock received as SBP- compliant, when it is obtained from SBP-approved Forest Management Schemes.
-Market demand for SBP-complant biomass share is higher, therefore the SBE needs to be implemented.
+SIA Varpa defines only part of feedstock received as SBP- compliant, when it is obtained from SBPapproved Forest Management Schemes.
+Market demands for SBP-complant biomass therefore the SBE needs to be implemented.

 SBP Biomass Supply Base Evaluation includs: